d-velop/dvelop-sdk-node/README.md

 * **Currently there is no public deployment to npm**

+## Documentation
+For a detailed documentation please refer to the [modules section](https://d-velop.github.io/dvelop-sdk-node/modules.html).

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.